 DeLuca reappointed Democratic chairman of House Insurance Committee

 HARRISBURG, Jan.
-6 – State Rep. Tony DeLuca, D-Allegheny, was reappointed this week to the post of Democratic chairman of the House Insurance Committee.
+7 – State Rep. Tony DeLuca, D-Allegheny, has been reappointed to the post of Democratic chairman of the House Insurance Committee.

-DeLuca has held the chairmanship of the committee since he was first appointed in 1999.
+DeLuca has held chairmanship of the House Insurance Committee since he was first appointed in 1999.